r1zzrvk/r1zzrvk/README.md

 Frontend developer
 ------------------

-I have been programming for more than 3 years.
-I use react, redux, typescript as my main development stack.
-I currently work in a large fintech company based in Moscow.
+I have been programming for more than 3 years, using react, redux, typescript as my main development stack.
+I am currently engaged in different project, working in a outsource/outstuff company.

-*   🌍  I'm based in Moscow
+*   🌍  I'm currently based in Yerevan
 *   ✉️  You can contact me at [https://t.me/r1zzrvk](mailto:https://t.me/r1zzrvk)
 *   🧠  I'm learning Module Federation, Vue and some other interesting technologies on my way
 *   ⚡  In my spare time, I develop my own pet project and try using different libraries that are trending right now.